cncf/toc/sigs/sig-serverless.md

 this SIG will focus on technologies related to enabling this simplified developer experience.

+Note: the definition of 'Serverless' can be rather challenging to define when trying to distinguish it from the othe CNCF SIGs, in particular SIG Application Delivery.
+Both SIGs share many similar goals, and as such, these two SIGs will share a special relationship in that as new projects are brought to the CNCF, these two SIGs will need to work together to determine the most appropriate home for the project.
+Often this decision may depend on the new project's relationship to the existing projects within each SIG.

 ## Areas Considered In Scope

 Technologies related to hosting, managing, developing and integrating of